|<||Ian Robinson - Bespoke Gems|

 |Precision Cut in the UK|

 The ruby or sapphire imposter, magnetium aluminium oxide MgAl2O4.
 Spinel has been rather underrated though is now growing in popularity.
 Its optical properties so similar to sapphire that before sophisticated analysis they were confused.
 Indeed the world's best known ruby is probably The Black Prince's Ruby, the centerpiece of England's state crown.
 This is however not ruby but a large spinel.
 Natural spinel is quite expensive though not as steep as sapphire.
 Again it is also available lab-grown in a range of colours.
-Cuts and polishes very much like sapphire.
+I feel that the surface lustre of spinel exceeds that of sapphire.
+I do like spinel and have a perverse habit of cutting faceted stones in natural opaque black spinel.

 Cutting natural material is little different from lab-grown and takes a similar time.
 However many customers buy stones by weight rather than quality.

 Say one has 15ct (3g) high quality natural sapphire costing £2500.
 If I cut this for optical quality I would be doing well to only waste 2/3rds.
 The final stone would at best weigh 5ct – depending on quality this would sell for, say £4-5,000.
-An artisan jeweller may charge £500-£1000 to produce a unique custom setting.
-This would then retail for £10,000-£25,000 in a shop.
+An artisan jeweller may charge £500-£2000 to produce a unique custom setting.
+This would then retail for considerably more in a shop.

 If you are looking at spending over £500 I would recommend finding a stone you like then a silver or goldsmith to design something tasty.